Summer Scholars | Three-Week, Credit Program

 Earn Six College Credits in Three Weeks

 As one of the nation's most active research universities, the University of Miami specializes in innovative thinking and great teaching – a combination that is showcased in the Summer Scholars Program.
 Learn from distinguished UM faculty in your field of interest, and study in classes that connect classroom ideas and hands-on learning in one of our exciting summer college programs.
-This three-week, credit program is open to students completing grades 10 or 11 and graduating in 2025 or 2026.
+This three-week, credit program is open to students completing grades 10 or 11.

 Program Dates